-During the fourth annual Global Auto Forum (GAF) held in Wuhan, China, Li Shufu, Chairman of both Zhejiang Geely Holding Group Co., Ltd and Volvo Group spoke about the reported animosities in the Group.
+During the fourth annual Global Auto Forum (GAF) held in Wuhan, China, Li Shufu, Chairman of both Zhejiang Geely Holding Group Co., Ltd and Volvo Group spoke about the reported problems within the Group.

-In 2010, Geely signed a deal worth US$1.8 billion to purchase Volvo from Ford.
-Geely’s acquisition of Volvo was the largest foreign purchase by a Chinese car manufacturer, and is being watched closely by industry observers to determine whether such large cross-border deals will become commonplace in the future development of China’s auto industry.
+In 2010, Geely offered $1.8 billion to purchase Volvo from Ford.
+Geely’s move to take over Volvo was the biggest foreign acquisition by a Chinese car manufacturer, and is being watched closely by industry observers to see whether such large cross-border deals will become commonplace in the future development of China’s auto industry.

-That has not prevented Chairman Li from using his influence to help Volvo to penetrate the China market.
-While only 37,000 Volvos have been sold in China so far this year that is due to change soon.
-A new Volvo plant in Chengdu is more or less completed, and a second assembly plant in Daqing in the far north of China in Heilongjiang Province is due to come online in late 2014.
+That has not prevented Chairman Li from using his influence to help Volvo into the China market.
+A new Volvo manufacturing facility in Chengdu is almost ready,while a second assembly factory in Daqing in the far north of China in Heilongjiang Province is scheduled to start vehicle production late 2014.